 We have published a SEFARI Gateway Case Study summarising results from our 2016 and 2017 experimental studies.
 These show the potential win-wins of increasing biodiversity in crop systems.
 Further analysis of data from our 2017 experiment revealed some of the mechanisms behind diversity-function relations.
 For example, increasing the diversity of barley genotypes altered the expression of weed traits and reduced their ability to compete for resources.
-A field study was conducted in 2019 to test whether benefits in diverse vegetation depend on greater diversity of plant traits which could minimise plant-plant competition and improve complementary resource use.
-We published modelling work which revealed a novel mechanism explaining how diversity could be maintained within insect herbivore populations, by variation in natural enemy efficiency when attacking rarely- or commonly-encountered prey.
-In 2020, we have established a network of farm sites for testing diverse crop mixtures in commercial settings (Nov 2020; audience: SG, academics, land managers, policy; Alison.Karley@hutton.ac.uk).
+A field study was conducted in 2019 to test whether benefits in diverse vegetation depend on greater diversity of plant traits which could minimise plantcompetition and improve plant complementary resource We use.

+published modelling work which revealed a mechanism explaining novel how diversity could be maintained within insect herbivore populations, by variation in natural enemy efficiency when attacking rarely- or commonly-encountered prey.
+In 2020, we have established a network of farm sites for testing diverse crop mixtures in commercial settings and we discussed the practicalities of growing crop mixtures with stakeholders at the Innovative Farmers Intercropping Field Lab hosted by the Organic Research Centre (Nov 2020; audience: SG, academics, land managers, policy; Alison.Karley@hutton.ac.uk).

-Detailed studies continue to examine the genetic resource available within traditional bere barley landraces, including assessing the growth of different landraces under a range of environmental conditions and producing crosses between Bere barley and commercial cultivars to unravel the genetic control of useful traits (1.3.1, O1.2b).
-Research so far has shown that extant barley landraces selected over many generations on marginal soils have adapted to tolerate limited micronutrient availability.
+Detailed studies continue to examine the resource available within genetic traditional bere barley landraces, including assessing the growth of different landraces under a range of environmental conditions and producing crosses between Bere barley and commercial cultivars to unravel the genetic control of useful traits (1.3.1, O1.2b).
+Research so far has shown that extant barley landraces selected over many generations on marginal soils tolerate adapted to micronutrient availability.
 Field trials in 2018 demonstrated that there is significant variation in manganese efficiency in the progeny of a cross between Bere barley and an elite cultivar Irina, this will inform the strategy for isolation of this useful trait for sustainability from Bere.
 In addition, a field trial in 2019 assessed the performance of Bere barley lines in comparison to the industry recommended list for spring barley.
-Information on the research was disseminated to industry at Cereals in Lincolnshire in July 2019, to policy makers through the ELPEG meeting in Edinburgh in May 2019 and to a range of other stakeholders at the Sustainable Agriculture and Food Systems Summit in Berlin, September 2019 and the Barley Away Days in Dunkeld in February 2020.
+Information on the research was disseminated to industry at Cereals in Lincolnshire in July 2019, to policy makers through the ELPEG meeting in Edinburgh in

+May 2019 and to a range of other stakeholders at the Sustainable Agriculture and Food Systems Summit in Berlin, September 2019 and the Barley Away Days in Dunkeld in February 2020.
 In 2020 we will continue to unravel the genetic control of the unique Bere traits in advanced progeny of the crosses grown in the field in Orkney and work will begin on the physiological mechanisms involved when a EU Marie Curie Fellowship building on the RESAS work, starts in August (Jun 2020; intended audience: SG, academics, land managers; Tim.George@hutton.ac.uk).